MailMan PHP Extension Reference Documentation

 bool get_SmtpSslServerCertVerified()

-Indicates whether the SMTP server's SSL/TLS certificate was successfully verified during the connection.
+Indicates whether the SMTP server certificate chain was successfully verified during the most recent SSL/TLS SMTP connection.

-This property is meaningful only when an SSL/TLS SMTP connection is used.
+This property is meaningful only after an SSL/TLS SMTP connection attempt.

 void put_SmtpUsername(string strVal);